florianeckerstorfer/gatsby-plugin-advanced-feed/README.md

 npm install @fec/gatsby-plugin-advanced-feed --save yarn add @fec/gatsby-plugin-advanced-feed
 ```

+Versions 2.x of this plugin are tested with Gatsby v3, you might need to use `@fec/gatsby-plugin-advanced-feed@1` if you are still using Gatsby v2.

 Next you need add the plugin to the `plugins` list in `gatsby-config.js`: